mikol/stencil/README.md

 # stencil
-A lightweight template engine allowing text, data, and JavaScript design elements to be interleaved to produce HTML pages and other documents.
+A lightweight template engine for interleaving text, data, and JavaScript design elements to produce HTML pages and other documents.